Updates from Sunday, Sept. 14

 Albert Breer of NFL.com reminds us how strict the NFL's policy is:

-Adam Schefter of ESPN provides more details on the defense:
+Adam Schefter provides more details on the defense:

 The legal team for Cleveland Browns wide receiver Josh Gordon will argue in a hearing Friday that its client has disputed test results that were caused from second-hand marijuana smoke, according to sources.